vaquerizaslab/fanc/docs/_sources/api/plot.rst.txt

 ==============

 All plot types produced with the ``fancplot`` executable in :ref:`fancplot-executable` are also available in the Python API.
-These plots are based on Matplotlib, the `powerful Python plotting API <https://matplotlib.org/>`_, and therefore highly customisable.
+These plots are based on Matplotlib, the `Python plotting API <https://matplotlib.org/>`_, and therefore highly customisable.

 .. note::